smoothwang/RD_Bitcoin_Dataset/README.md

-# RD_Elliptic_Dataset
+# RD_Bitcoin_Dataset
-A bitcoin blockchain transaction dataset with missing value
+A bitcoin blockchain transaction dataset with augmented features and missing values.